quick-fox-03/animal-detection-and-warning-system/README.md

 | `"off"`  | Deactivates the LED and buzzer.
 Clears the OLED screen. |

 # Setup instructions
+1. Hardware setup: Connect the components as per the circuit diagram.
+2. Wi-Fi configuration: Replace `WIFI_SSID` and `WIFI_PASSWORD` in the code with your Wi-Fi credentials.
+Wokwi's platform simulates a Wi-Fi network, for using it add the following credentials:
+   - `WIFI_SSID` : "Wokwi-GUEST"
+   - `WIFI_PASSWORD`: ""
+3. MQTT Broker: Use a public MQTT broker [Mosquitto](test.mosquitto.org) or configure your private broker.
+4. Upload Code: Use a suitable IDE (such as Arduino IDE) to upload the code to the ESP32.
+5.

 # IoT Alert System